samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 There's a few things we should do once Wordpress is installed to improve the performace, appearance and security of our newly setup blog.

-### SECURITY
+### ENHANCE SECURITY

 Whenever you open a website on a broswer, you will usually see a symbol of a lock just before the name of the website.

 ![SSL Certificate Symbol in title](/assets/img/uploads/ssl cert(1).png "SSL Certificate")

-We need to add this to our own blog so that all activites on our blog remain secure.
-It also makes your readers comfortable knowing it's a safe website.
+We need to add this to our own blog so that all activites on our blog remain secure and avoid any information from being stolen.
+It also makes your readers comfortable knowing that they are on a safe website.

 Click on **My Sites** on the left of your Bluehost main panel, then click **Manage Site**.